SCLC Logo

 2 Units ACL Pro Logger CE Credits and LANC Certified Logger CE Credits

-There will be a $75 fee for those who wish to register but are not members of the Loggers Association of Northern California.
+Fee: $75 for those who register and are not members of Logger’s Association of California.
 No elective Certified Logger CE Credit Units but provides “Proof of CPR”, for annual renewal as LANC Certified Loggers

 Location: Gold Hills Golf Club, Redding, CA